impka/react-extension/README.md

 # react-extension

 This extension connects to Twitch IRC chat and opens any Youtube links posted by the channel owner in a new tab.
-Feel free to leave criticism since I'm new to this stuff.
+Feel free to leave any suggestions/criticism since I'm pretty new to this stuff.

 # Known Bugs